halprez/weather-mcp-server/README.md

 - 🔌 Claude Desktop not connecting → Verify file paths in config
 - 📊 Mock data being used → Ensure Docker containers are running

-**Getting Support:**
-- 📝 Create an issue on GitHub
-- 💬 Check existing issues and discussions
-- 📧 Review logs in `docker-compose logs -f`

 ### 🙏 Acknowledgments

 - **ECMWF** for the groundbreaking AIFS model